goatshriek/stumpless/docs/CONTRIBUTING.md

 discussion.
 If another month passes with no response, then the item will be closed as stale.

-Stale items can always be reopened, so don't feel like the discussion is closed forever if something gets closed!
-We just want to keep all of our active work nice and tidy for everyone to quickly see what we're working and what we aren't.
+Stale items can always be reopened, so don't feel like the discussion is over forever if something gets closed!
+We just want to keep our active work nice and tidy for everyone to quickly see what we're working (and what we aren't).

 ## Thanks!